dvn/dvn-netbeans/readme.md

 ## What is this?

-This git repo allows you to practice setting up a Dataverse Network (DVN) development environment on a virtual machine (VM) on your computer.
+This git repo allows you to practice setting up a Dataverse Network (DVN) development environment on a virtual machine (VM) on your computer by following http://dvn.github.com/dvn-sourceforge2github/dvn-dev-on-github/quickstart/

 The VM will be running CentOS 6 and we will be installing: